willthames/ansible-review/README.md

 ## Typical approaches

+### Git repositories

 * `git ls-files | xargs ansible-review` works well in a roles repo to review the whole role.
 But it will review the whole of other repos too.
 * `git diff branch_to_compare | ansible-review` will
   review only the changes between the branches and surrounding context.

+### Without git

+* `find . -type f | xargs ansible-review` will review all files in the current folder (and all subfolders), even if they're not checked into git
+* `ansible-review ./*` will review all the files in the current folder (but not subfolders: bash will expand the `./*` glob into a list of files in the current folder).

 # Reviews